kburchfiel/rope/README.md

 4. You can try adding in -L to represent "will" and -LD to represent "would."

-5. You can try adding in -S to represent "is," -R to represent "are," and -B to represent "be."
+5. You can try adding in -S to represent "is," -R to represent "are," and -B to represent "be" or "been."

 6. You can try adding in -RBD to represent "should."